SPARC-FAIR-Codeathon/aqua/Documentation/QueryRefinement.md

 ### Fast auto-complete
 The Elasticsearch's Autocomplete suggestor is not fast enough and does not do everything that we need.
-Consequently, we have utilised fast-autocomplete library which provides us with a much faster process (reducing the auto-completion required time from 900 ms to 30 ms).
+Consequently, we have utilised fast-autocomplete library which provides us with a much faster process (reducing the average latency from 900 ms to 30 ms).

 # Packages: